Echidna-Pentest/Echidna/README.md

 ### Target Tree Analysis (Under Development)
 Analyze Target Tree and highlight them if some critical vulnerabilities are found and display the Machine having the same vulnerability in the Hack The Box.
+This result is also notified via chat component too.

 Example)
 - "vsftpd 2.3.4" added in Target tree -> highlighted and a popup displays "Similar machine is HackTheBox Lame".